aprilprchal/CSC210_F20/labs/Lab2_TestAccounts/README.md

 Assessment:

-Complete the following to earn up to a C
 - 18% : complete, compiles, and executes without throwing exception
 - 40% : `class testChecking` requirements
 - 40% : `class testDiscover` requirements